 NO. You do not need to be a registered lobbyist to communicate with Congress or federal officials.
 It is a common misconception that anyone who attempts to influence a Member of Congress is "lobbying," and therefore subject to regulation.
-In fact, the U.S. government strictly defines a lobbyist as someone who is:
+On the contrary, the U.S. government strictly defines a lobbyist as someone who is:

-- (1) "Employed or retained by a client for financial or other compensation; - (2) Whose services include more than one lobbying contact; and - (3) Whose lobbying activities constitute 20 percent or more of his or her services' time on behalf of that client during any three-month period."2
+- (1) "Employed or retained by a client for financial or other compensation; - (2) Whose services include more than one lobbying contact; and - (3) Whose lobbying activities constitute 20 percent or more of his or her services' time on behalf of that client during any three-month period."

-In most cases, if you are not sure if you are a lobbyist, you probably aren't.
+In most cases, if you are not sure if you qualify as a lobbyist, you likely do not.